manuelaguadomtz/pyeer/README.rst

 =====

-**PyEER** is a python package with utilities to calculate Equal Error Values, operation points an to plot the associated curves.
+**PyEER** is a python package with utilities to calculate Equal Error Values, operation points and to plot the probability error curves.

 Installing
 ----------